 Move Over Probiotics.
 Synbiotics Are the Gut Supplement You Need

-- Probiotics and prebiotics benefit your body by keeping your immune system in working order, keeping your moods level, and keep the lining of your gut sealed tight.
+- Probiotics and prebiotics benefit your body by helping your immune system, your moods, and the lining of your gut.

 - Probiotics are the organisms in your digestive tract that benefit you.